rubyonjets/jets-docs/_docs/learn/html/new-project.md

 order: 3
 ---

+{% include videos/learn/getting-started/html.md %}

 We'll use [jets new]({% link _reference/jets-new.md %}) to generate a new Jets project.

     jets new demo --mode html

 We're using the `--mode html` option to generate a Jets project designed for HTML apps.
-Note, the default mode is html so it's optionalin this case.
+Note that the default mode is HTML, so it's optional in this case.

     ❯ jets new demo
-          create
-          exist
-          create  .env.development
           create  .env
           create  .gitignore
           create  .rspec